Entropic bounds for conditionally Gaussian vectors and applications to neural networks: Introduction and statement of the main results

 The content of Theorem \ref{fin_th_n} and Theorem \ref{bay_TV} is informally captured by the next statement, that we present for the reader's benefit.
 Precise definitions are given in Sections \ref{ss:introabstract} and \ref{def_NN_sec}.

 \begin{theorem}[\bf Informal version of Theorems \ref{fin_th_n} and \ref{bay_TV}] Let $z^{(L+1)}$ be a fully connected feed-forward neural network with width $n$, fixed depth $L$, and Gaussian initialization.
 Then, as $n\to\infty$ and under an appropriate non-degeneracy assumption, the finite-dimensional marginal distributions of $z^{(L+1)}$ and of its gradients converge to a Gaussian limit both in the total variation and 2-Wasserstein distances, with a convergence rate of order $O\left(\frac1n\right)$.
 In the case of the network's marginals, the rate $\frac1n$ is optimal.
 An analogous quantitative CLT continues to hold for the posterior finite-dimensional distributions of $z^{(L+1)}$ and its gradients, provided the likelihood is bounded and continuous. \end{theorem}

+The rate $O(\frac{1}{n})$ in the $2$-Wasserstein distance for the network's marginals was already deduced in \cite{Trev}, whereas one-dimensional total variation bounds of the same order have been obtained in \cite{FHMNP}.
+We emphasize that---unlike in the case of bounds involving the convex distance---{\it multi-dimensional} estimates in total variation are typically \textit{not directly accessible} via coupling techniques (as those exploited in ~\cite{BT24, Btesi, Trev}) or via Stein's method, which remains the method of choice in~\cite{Torr23, FHMNP}.
+This limitation motivates the conceptually distinct, information-theoretic approach developed in the present work.
+See also the discussion contained in~\cite{Herry, NPS}.

 From now on, we assume that every random element is defined on a common probability space $(\Omega, \mathcal{A}, \mathbb{P})$, with $\mathbb{E}$ denoting expectation with respect to $\mathbb{P}$.
 The following definition is standard and used throughout the paper.